In June 1989, in a hotel room in Washington, I turned on the TV and there, unfolding before my eyes, was the Tiananmen Uprising.

 Lynn Turk added: “After Gwangju, the ROK military told Chun it wasn’t going to do that again to its own citizens.”
 To compensate for such feelings among soldiers, the Chun regime needed to create a “huge, draftee-reinforced riot police force, which was supposed to be able to contain demonstrations,” Turk recalled.

 “It was the size of the demonstrations that was the determining factor.
 They overwhelmed the riot police in Seoul and reinforcements were sent, leaving other cities open to out-of-control demonstrations.
 And then even the reinforcements were overwhelmed in Seoul.

 “Chun decided it was too risky to try to use military units composed of draftees.
 And the special forces, which had been used in Kwangju, wanted no part of crowd control again.

 Turk said he wasn’t “sure the Chinese military held any such qualms [in case] they had been called upon.”
-A view on that last question comes from Wang Dan, a student leader during Tiananmen who commented this week in the New York Times: “The Chinese government realized that it could no longer butcher its citizens with the whole world watching.”
+A view on that last question comes from Wang Dan, a student leader during Tiananmen who in 2019 commented in the New York Times: “The Chinese government realized that it could no longer butcher its citizens with the whole world watching.”

 No election issue in China